crossplane/crossplane/docs/services/aws-services-guide.md

 aws iam attach-role-policy --role-name "${EKS_ROLE_NAME}" --policy-arn arn:aws:iam::aws:policy/AmazonEKSServicePolicy > /dev/null
 ```

-Now lets retrieve the **arn** of this role and store it in a variable.
+Now lets retrieve the **ARN** of this role and store it in a variable.
 We later assign this to the EKS.

 ```bash
 EKS_ROLE_ARN=$(aws iam get-role --output json --role-name "${EKS_ROLE_NAME}" | jq -r .Role.Arn)